News360

 News360 was a personalized news aggregation app for smartphones, tablets and the web.
 It attempted to learn a user's interests by analyzing their interaction with news stories on the app and using semantic analysis and natural language processing to create an Interest Graph and construct a unique feed of relevant content for each user.
-The app claims an audience of more than 4 million users.
+The app claimed an audience of more than 4 million users.

 Initially released for iPhone in late 2010, News360 was eventually available for all major mobile platforms, with versions for the iPad, iPhone, Android, Windows 8, Windows Phone, BlackBerry and the web.

 In August 2019, News360 was acquired by PressReader.

 As of August 2022, News360 ceased operations.

 History

 News360 was founded in July, 2010.
 In October 2010, the first News360 Windows Phone 7 app was released.
 In November 2010, the first News360 iPhone app was released, followed by an iPad version in March 2011.
 In May, 2011 the company released News360 for Android tablets, and in July - for Android phones.
 News360 2.0 was released in November, 2011, adding an ability to create custom feeds.
 The next version, News360 3.0, was launched in July, 2012, introducing the News360 personalization engine and the "Home" feed, which merges all of the user's interests, custom feeds and sources into a single feed that uses behavioral analysis to get better at selecting the most relevant content the more the user uses the app.
 The release was generally well-received, with a New York Times reviewer saying "For a great news experience, the free app News360 has to be one of the better news-aggregating [apps] I’ve seen on any platform".
 In September, 2012 News360 announced the Publisher Partnership Program together with 30 brands, including the Chicago Tribune, CNBC, Fox Sports, Business Insider, Gigaom and others.

 In March 2019, News360 announced the launch of Audio Briefings and an ad-free version as features available in a paid subscription plan called News360 Premium.